Researching The Causes of Infection-induced Autoimmune Type 1 Diabetes

 Identifying a Genetic Phenotype for Low ß-cell Mass and Determining Why Infections Trigger Autoimmunity Against the Pancreas.

-Type 1 Diabetes is believed to be caused by some kind of genetic phenotype and an environmental trigger for chronic autoimmunity, like a viral infection.
+Type 1 Diabetes is believed to be caused by some kind of genetic susceptibility and an environmental trigger for chronic autoimmunity against the pancreas, like a viral infection.
 The combination of both risk factors is associated with declining levels of ß-cell mass caused by increased amounts of ß-cell death.
 Yet, this loss of ß-cell mass corresponds to increasing rates of ß-cell proliferation.

 This apparent contradiction is matched by another.
 During disease onset, patients will experience declining levels of circulating insulin, yet they will also experience increased insulin resistance.
 All of this corresponds with the immune system expressing autoantibodies against proteins expressed by ß-cells.
-One possibility is that pathologic autoantibodies expressed by the immune system may in fact be causing increased rates of ß-cell death.
+One possibility that has not been investigated is that a pathologic autoantibody is expressed by the immune system which may be causing increased rates of ß-cell death.

 Type 1 Diabetes: Etiology, Immunology, and Therapeutic Strategies.

-Biologic Discovery proposes a modified disease model for Infection-induced Autoimmune Type 1 Diabetes.
+Biologic Discovery proposes a disease model for Infection-induced Autoimmune Type 1 Diabetes involving two biomarkers of human beta cell regeneration.
 This disease model defines a genetic phenotype for insufficient stem ß-cell mass caused by low rates of glucose metabolism in the pancreas.
-According to the proposed disease model, people who express this protein at chronically low levels would define a population of people who are genetically predisposed to ß-cell mass ad suseptible to pancreatic failure following infections that cause ß-cell death.
+We have experimentally shown the first biomarker to be chonrically deppressed in well-controlled T1D and regulates stem beta cell glucose metabolism in the pancreas.

-Biologic Discovery proposes two regulatory biomarkers of human ß-cell regeneration.
-The first increases ß-cell mass by increasing glucose metabolism and insulin expression of precursor stem ß-cell located in the pancreatic ducts.
+The first biomarker of beta cell regeneration increases glucose metabolism and insulin expression of precursor stem ß-cell located in the pancreatic ducts.

 Biologic Discovery further proposes that regulation of human ß-cell regeneration also includes a second naturally occurring biomarker which modulates cellular differentiation pathways associated with cell death.